paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 (method_6_4_2_1)=
 #### The Exponential distribution for constant failure rates

-The classical way to model the reliability especially of EEE components is to assume a constant failure rate $\lambda\left( t \right) = \lambda$ during the component's useful life.
+The classical way to model the reliability especially of {term}`EEE` components is to assume a constant failure rate $\lambda\left( t \right) = \lambda$ during the component's useful life.
 This implies that the time to failure follows an Exponential distribution, which strongly simplifies the analysis.
 In particular, for a data-based estimation of constant failure rates it is sufficient to know the total number of failures and the total number of component hours or cycles in which the failures have been observed.

 In the Exponential model, the {term}`probability density function <Probability density function>` $f_{T}(t)$ and the cumulative distribution function $F_{T}(t)$ of the time to failure are defined as follows: